JOELJOSEPHCHALAKUDY/node-async-driver/README.md

 ## What's for future

 - handling multiple deivces based on some device identiy
-- using Production Ready Brokers like VerneMQ instead of Mosquitto
+- using Production Ready Brokers like VerneMQ or HiveMQ instead of Mosquitto
 - adding more user friendly cli
 - possibly a web version of the cli that can be accessed from anywhere